 Fourth EU Anti-Money Laundering Directive

-The introduction of a UBO-register is one of the measures included in the fourth EU Anti-Money Laundering Directive (see our newsletter of 3 April).
+The introduction of a UBO-register is one of the measures included in the fourth EU Anti-Money Laundering Directive.
 Furthermore, the EU Anti-Money Laundering Directive contains the obligation for intermediaries such as bankers, accountants, lawyers, tax advisers and notaries to conduct client due diligence prior to entering into a business relationship with their potential client.
 In the context of these measures intermediaries are obliged to identify the UBO of their potential client.
 The UBO-definition in the draft Decree of 31 January 2018 is tailored to identify the UBO in client due diligence.
 At a later stage the UBO-definition in the UBO-register will be further detailed.
 Both definitions will be materially the same.